 Accessing ambulatory and outpatient care

-Telehealth video visits are an option for many medical appointments, including consultations for a new issue, follow-up visits to see how a treatment or medication is working, urgent care visits and more.
+Telehealth video visits are still an option for many medical appointments, including consultations for a new issue, follow-up visits to see how a treatment or medication is working, urgent care visits and more.
 Your child’s provider will work with you to determine what visits can safely and effectively be done by video.

 - We continue to see sick patients when necessary, and offer video visits through MyCHOP for new and existing patients when it is safe and appropriate to do so.
 Don't delay care if your child is sick.

 - All primary care practices are adjusting appointment scheduling: Well visits are conducted in the morning and sick visits are conducted in the afternoon, with the exception of Broomall, which is seeing only well visits.